CycleIQ/bldc/lispBM/README.md

 (lbm-run running optCanId)
 ```

 Run or stop the lbm-code (run if running is 1, stop otherwise).
 Returns true on success or nil/timeout on failure.
 If the optional argument optCanId is omitted or set to -1 the command is performed locally, otherwise it is performed on the CAN-device with id optCanId.
-If running is set to 1 and LispBM already is running a restart is performed.

 ---